MinnPost/object-sync-for-salesforce/docs/mapping.md

 Use the Fieldmaps tab of the plugin settings, and click Add New to create a new fieldmap.
 This initial load can take a while, if the plugin needs to refresh its cached Salesforce data.
 The screen is the same if you edit an existing fieldmap, but it will already have data.

+**Note:** If your data structure in Salesforce or WordPress changes, the fieldmap list page will allow you to clear the plugin's cached data.
+This does not affect any cached data you may have for other plugins or functionality on your site.

 ![WordPress Create New Fieldmap screen](./assets/img/screenshots/03-wordpress-create-fieldmap.png)

 The settings for a WordPress fieldmap work like this: